 The channel slope, depth, and width of a river help to determine the available habitat for periphyton and directly affect parameters such as pH and DO through aeration.
 Information about river morphometry is also essential for more accurately characterizing river reaches for numerical modeling of water quality.
-From the ReReg Dam (RM 100.1) to the mouth of the LDR (RM 0), the slope of the channel is relatively constant (on a gross scale) (Figure 6-1).
-Although no morphometric maps are available for the Deschutes River, we were able to use an existing Light Detection and Ranging (LiDAR) dataset to determine river width and shading associated with topographic features and nearshore vegetation (Figure 6-2).
-The shading information was used to compute the duration of sunlight over the river for any date and time used in the river model.
+From the ReReg Dam (RM 100.1) to the mouth of the LDR (RM 0), the slope of the channel, measured using the LiDAR data, is relatively constant at 0.23% (12.2 ft/mi) (Figure 6-1) (DOGAMI, n.d.).

 During the river float in 2016, hydroacoustic data were recorded for most of the river.
-Clearly those data are not meant to fully characterize river depth, but they do provide information about surprisingly deep reaches and depth variability (Figure 6-3).
+Clearly those data are not meant to fully characterize river depth, but they do provide information about surprisingly deep reaches and depth variability.
 The maximum depth recorded was 9.4 m (30.9 ft) in a trough downstream of Buckhollow Creek.
 The mean and median depths recorded (n = 1305 for 1-minute averages) were 2.4 m (7.8 ft) and 2.1 (7.0 ft), respectively.
-Although the recorded depths are likely biased towards deeper values, they are still instructive in illustrating that the LDR cannot be characterized exclusively by sampling biota in knee-depth waters.
+The averaged SONAR depth shows a slight increase approaching RM 50 followed by a pronounced decrease in average depth in the lower 40 river miles.
+Although the recorded depths are likely biased towards deeper values, they are still instructive in illustrating that the LDR cannot be fully characterized exclusively by sampling biota in knee-deep waters.